tayoso2/best-ml-practices/README.md

 #### MAPE (Mean Absolute Percentage Error)

 The lower the MAPE, the more accurate the model.
-E.g. a model with MAPE 2% is better than a model with MAPE 10% on the same training data.
+E.g. a model with MAPE 2% is better than a model with MAPE 10% on the same data.

 #### R-squared or Coefficient of Determination